EU chief says UK trade pact closer but success not certain | Politics

 Britain formally left the EU on Jan.
 31 but has been in a transition period since then under which rules on trade, travel and business remain unchanged.
 It finally exits the bloc's single market and customs union on Dec.
 31. Failure to agree a deal would erect trade barriers between the EU and Britain, snarl borders, send shockwaves through financial markets and cause chaos in supply chains across Europe as it also struggles with COVID-19.

-'SEE SENSE' Johnson, who won election last year on the promise to "get Brexit done" and for Britain to "take back control", said he hoped the EU would "see sense and do a deal".
+'SEE SENSE' Johnson, who won election last year pledging to "get Brexit done" and for Britain to "take back control", said he hoped the EU would "see sense and do a deal".

-"All that that takes is for them to understand that the UK has a natural right, like every other country, to want to be able to control its own laws and its own fishing grounds," he told parliament.
-British officials have been more downbeat than their counterparts in the EU, with one saying after von der Leyen's remarks: "We've made some progress, but we are still very far apart in key areas.
-Still not there."
+He later emphasized the point at a press conference, when he said: "Where we get to with the EU - well, again, that is very much a matter for our friends.
+They know what the parameters are."
+His spokesman said no trade deal was still the most likely outcome.

 But the two sides have yet to narrow gaps on two of the thorniest issues: fishing rights in British waters and the level playing field.
 An EU official told Reuters the bloc had rejected Britain's offer of phased access to its waters over three years by EU fishing vessels and the sides were "an ocean apart" on the issue.